JamWheat/hex-sweeper/readme.md

 #### Phase Three - Build in fancy stuff

+> Turns out building pre-build boards in a hex grid is a huge pain in the ass (at least the way I have my hex grid).
+Even a "small" board six hexes to a side has nearly 100 cells, ripe for bugs in the building and game execution.
+I truly think making the procedural board generation will be easier than making bigger boards by hand, so I am bumping that up the priority list.
+Plus, once that's done, the game can still have "preset" boards, they will just run through the generation function same as a "custom" board.

+- code dynamic board generation
 - code spreadFromEmpty functionality
 - "soft click" functionality, graphics
-- middle mouse button or click on a numbered cell to reviel all adjence unflagged, uncliced cells.
+- middle mouse button or click on a numbered cell to reveal all adjacent unflagged, unclicked cells (whether they have mines or not)
 - allow the player to choose mine density
   - effectively tweaking the random mine algorithm
 - high score table